terraform-linters/tflint/docs/rules/terraform_module_pinned_source.md

 ```

+For `ref=` sources, the default branches to deny are those matched by the regular expression `default_ref_regexp`, which defaults to `master`.

 ### style = "semver"

 In the "semver" style, all sources must be pinned to semantic version reference.
 This is stricter than the "flexible" style.
+The `default_ref_regexp` setting is ignored altogether.

 ```hcl
 module "unpinned" {